14 Helpful Tips For Cutting The Cost Of Car Insurance NZ

 Quick Summary

-• Typical NZ premiums vary by vehicle, driver and cover level
+• NZ insurance premiums vary by driver, vehicle and cover level

-• Common mistake: leaving young/occasional drivers on your policy
+• Common mistake: leaving young or occasional drivers on your policy unnecessarily

-Planning a purchase?
-Browse our stock or apply for finance, we can discuss insurance considerations when you’re ready.
+Planning a vehicle purchase?
+Browse our stock or apply for finance — we can help you factor insurance costs into your overall budget.

 1) Compare Multiple Quotes